 TLTR: The real estate business is all about the right conversation, the right location and the right insurance.
 This article discusses E&O insurance for real estate, what it is, and why every real estate business needs it.

-There’s no ceiling to how much you can earn in the real estate business: you just need to be great at it.
+There’s no ceiling to how much you will earn in the real estate business: you just need to be great at it.

 But what makes a person excel at selling real estate?